 It’s time to play shop!

-Let your child be the shopkeeper, grab a basket and go shopping at her shop.
-Or take turns to do the shopping.
-Invite other friends or members of the family to shop, or peers if at school.
+Let children be the shopkeepers, grab a basket and go shopping at their shops.
+Or take turns doing the shopping.
+Invite other friends, classmates or members of the family to shop.

 This is a good opportunity to teach kids about money and its many forms.
 Pay in different ways – with paper notes, coins and also debit/credit cards.
 Swipe your rewards cards to get points from the store.